Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 Promote an environment of trust and transparency where your employees can feel safe to share their thoughts and concerns.
 Keep an open-door policy to encourage employees to approach their managers and talk to them about anything work-related.

-3. Include engagement activities
+3. Include Engagement Activities

 Every employee is part of the organization.
 All of them function as a community, taking from one another and contributing to the larger picture.